fpclass/lecture27/README.md

-# lecture26
+# Lecture: Type families

-Code shown in the 26th lecture, which is on "Type families"
+Code shown in the CS141 lecture on type families.